BHP-DevHub/bhp-space-turtle-chomp/space_turtle_chomp/part_3__adding_a_boarder_and_setting_a_boundary.md

         player.right(180)
 ```

-_\*note we have set the boundary at 290 and -290 so that the turtle bounces when the front of the turtle hits the boundary and not the middle_
+_\*note we have set the boundary at 290 and -290 so that the turtle bounces when the front of the turtle hits the boundary and not the middle, also check your indenting and make sure it looks like above, for the while loop to work all the code needs to be indented._

 Step 5.
 Save and then Run your module

+Again before moving to the next section you can edit your code to make changes such as changing the angle your turtle bounces at or making the border wall thicker or thinner or adding a colour.

 Your code should now look like this: [kbgame3.py](/src/kbgame3.py)